SirWellington/alchemy-annotations/README.md

 Alchemy Annotations
 ==============================================

+## "Write what you mean, mean what you write."

 [![Build Status](https://travis-ci.org/SirWellington/alchemy-annotations.svg)](https://travis-ci.org/SirWellington/alchemy-annotations)

 # Purpose

-Contains annotations which allow Java Developers to more clearly document code.
+Alchemy Annotations allow clearer documentation of intent of your code.

 It can be used to document intent, expectations, behaviors, structure, and more.

 # Why use this

-It makes it much easier for other developers and architects to understand what is going on in the code base.
+It is much easier for other developers and architects to understand what is going on in the code base when they know what to look for, and what behavior to expect.

 It also allows us to more explicitly document intent and expectations, reducing the chance for human mistake.

 For example, by applying the `@StrategyPattern` annotation to a few classes, we know can more easily understand the